Corporate Holiday Party Entertainment for the Modoc Nation

-Corporate holiday party entertainment for a sovereign tribal nation looks a little different from a downtown ballroom — and that was exactly the gig at the Modoc Nation Christmas Party in December 2025.
+Corporate holiday party entertainment for a sovereign tribal nation looks a little different from a downtown ballroom – and that’s exactly the gig I had at the Modoc Nation Christmas Party in December 2025.

-Held inside the Indigo Sky Casino in Wyandotte, Oklahoma, the evening was a chance for the Nation’s team and guests to celebrate the year together, and I was honored to be brought in as the featured entertainment.
+The celebration took place inside the Indigo Sky Casino in Wyandotte, Oklahoma, where the Nation’s team and guests came together to close out the year.
+I was brought in as the featured entertainment for the night.

 About the Event

 The Modoc Nation is a federally recognized tribe headquartered in northeast Oklahoma, just a few miles from the Missouri and Kansas borders.
-Each December, they bring their staff, leadership, and guests together for a Christmas party that doubles as a thank-you for a year of work and a celebration of the community itself.
+Every December, they bring staff, leadership, and guests together for a Christmas party that does double duty- a thank-you for the year’s work and a celebration of the community itself.

-The 2025 edition ran on Friday, December 12, from 6:00 to 10:00 PM at Indigo Sky Casino, the tribe’s hospitality and gaming property right on U.S. 60.
-Sarah Moore, who leads Public Relations for the Modoc Nation, coordinated the planning, and the venue’s Banquets & Events team — led by Stephanie Honetcutt — handled the room.
+The 2025 party ran Friday, December 12, from 6 to 10pm at Indigo Sky Casino, the tribe’s hospitality and gaming property right off U.S. 60.
+Sarah Moore, who heads Public Relations for the Nation, ran point on the planning.

 My Role at the Event